The YESS Girls’ Movement has a thriving alumni community of 211 young women from 15 countries across the Africa and Asia Pacific Regions of WAGGGS.

 The YESS Girls Movement did not just help me find purpose but equipped me with necessary skills to function professionally and effectively in my chosen field.
 Indeed, it is a journey of a life time !!

-Huge responsibility to represent my country Senegal !
+"It was a huge responsibility to represent my country, Senegal !"